 The way we are fed information plays an important factor on how we respond to any public message.
 It is my goal to convey information, light or heavy with content, in an attractive & animated way.
 Creating public artwork allows me to visually stimulate an audience & if I'm lucky, inspire them with my cast of characters doing what they do best... being humorous about the human experience.
-The past 3 years I've become a recognizable public art figure in the San Francisco community all the way to NYC.
+The past 5 years I've become a recognizable public art figure in the San Francisco community all the way to NYC and beyond.
 The creation and accomplishment of public art is where I find my art thrives best.
 The enormous amount of intentional memories created in front of my murals are so profound, it should continually remind us that art is indeed an important part of our lives.
 People watch & document the process from start to finish and ultimately feel attached to the project.
 The power of the community that develops when we have a collective and creative voice can empower the voice of the individual.

 Art creates an emotional connection within us.
 Art allows us to pay attention and to be connected to it and thus be connected with others.
 I want my time here in this life to be special and meaningful.
 Using my emotional and human experience through art, allows me to make my mark in this world.
 My desire to contribute something positive and worthwhile is so strong, one might say art is what makes me feel human.